Voting Systems and Security

 • Testing & compliance auditing of voting systems

-• Preservation of logs, ballots
+• Preservation of logs, ballots, election materials

 Transparency: Observers Welcome!